-“Sure,” she answered and rummaged through the small bag that she had with.
+“Sure,” she answered, rummaging through the small bag that she had with.

-“Kelly, can you take the kids into the water please,” I suggested and some of the others got the hint.
+“Kelly, can you take the kids into the water please,” I suggested.
 Nearly all the ones under thirteen got changed and went down to the water.
 I indicated for Nate to follow them as well.
 Only Amanda, Sarah, Tobi, Mac and I stood in a huddle.
-I did notice Noah on the edge watching, but the other two older boys had left us to it, which showed how much they had come on since we come in the mountain.
+I did notice Noah on the edge watching, but the other two older boys had left us to it, which showed how much they had come on since we arrived in the Mountain.

-“Here,” she handed it over and I gave it to Tobi, who had Talia by his side, watching over his shoulder.
+“Here,” she handed it over, so I gave it to Tobi, who had Talia by his side, watching over his shoulder.

-“Ok, so the GPS and external connection were enabled.
-I’ve now disabled everything and set a password so that no one can connect to anything external with me entering that password,”
+“OK, so the GPS and external connection were enabled.
+I’ve now disabled everything and set a password so that no one can connect to anything external without me entering that password,”

 “Good, can you do the same to Sarah’s?”
-I asked and he nodded, going to work straight away.
+I asked.
+He nodded, going to work straight away.

 “What are we going to do about Amanda stealing my radio?”
-Sarah seemed to be watching me carefully.
+Sarah seemed to be observing me.
 Out the corner of my eye, I noticed Kelly watching as she swam around with Ali.

 “Sarah, at the moment there is little I can do.
-I can’t ground her and I can’t chuck her out,” I answered patiently.
+I can’t ground her, nor can I chuck her out,” I answered patiently.

 “She could stay in the detention centre,” she suggested brightly.

-“I’m sorry, I cannot put an eleven-year-old in a cell,” She let out a huff of air and stormed off into the water.
-I waved away Mac and the others then looked at Amanda, who was trying to be as nonchalant as possible.
+“I’m sorry, I cannot put an eleven-year-old in a cell,” She let out a huff of air storming off into the water.
+I waved away Mac and the others then looked at Amanda, trying to be as relaxed as possible.